primary school sport

 - PE Co-ordinator networking opportunities

-- Providing 1:1 support to individual schools around the expenditure of the Sports Premium
+- 1:1 support for individual schools

 - Annual PE conference

-- Organisation of teacher CPD courses
+- Teacher CPD courses

 - Advice in developing competitive sport through the School Games programme